 - Cheesy - Cheddar cheese in every layer for a great savory bite.

-- Fast - Simple recipe and high oven temperatures means you can have delicious Jalapeño Cheddar Biscuits in about 30 minutes
+- Fast - Simple ingredients and a simple recipe, plus a high oven temperature, means you can have delicious Jalapeño Cheddar Biscuits in about 30 minutes

 Ingredients

 If you've been following along with me on my biscuit journey, you already have your biscuit pantry stocked!
-Grab some cheddar and some jalapeños and let's get going.
+Grab your ingredients and let's make some easy jalapeno cheddar biscuits.

 Note on buttermilk - There are a lot of compelling reasons to use real buttermilk in your biscuits.
 Low fat or whole fat, the acidity adds a subtle tang to your biscuits and also helps to snip the gluten strands, creating a softer and fluffier interior.
 It also reacts perfectly with the small amount of baking soda to give your biscuits a better rise than you would get with milk or cream.